naveenmishra99190/contact-manager-mern/README.md

-Here is a **complete, professional, copy-paste ready `README.md`** for your GitHub repository 👇 (It is beginner-friendly and looks great to recruiters)

----

 # 📇 Contact Management Web App (MERN Stack)

 A full-stack **Contact Management Web Application** built using the **MERN stack** (MongoDB, Express.js, React.js, Node.js).